faithfrings/faithfrings.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* Ph.D. in Integrative Biology, University of New Hampshire (in progress)
+  * Advisor: Dr. Melissa Aikens
+  * Thesis: Statistical programming persistence in the life sciences: Investigating student motivation in diverse biology courses
+* M.S. in Biology with a concentration in Ecology & Evolution, University of South Florida, 2022
+  * Advisor: Dr. Luanna Prevost
+  * Thesis: Mixed method analysis of undergradute student interpretation of different phylogenetic trees
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Marine Biology, University of South Florida, 2020

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Summers 2023-2025: Graduate Research Assistant
-  * GitHub University
+  * University of New Hampshire
-  * Duties includes: Updates and improvements to template
+  * Duties included: Conducting and analyzing qualitative interviews, and qualitative coding of open response questions
-  * Supervisor: The Users
+  * Supervisor: Dr. Melissa Aikens

-* Fall 2015: Research Assistant
+* Spring 2024: Graduate Research Assistant
-  * GitHub University
+  * University of New Hampshire
-  * Duties included: Merging pull requests
+  * Duties included: Creating teaching materials for introductory and intermediate statistics and R concepts, and assisting with recuitment for a data science training program
-  * Supervisor: Professor Hub
+  * Supervisor: Dr. Easton White

-* Summer 2015: Research Assistant
+* Summer 2022: Graduate Research Assistant
-  * GitHub University
+  * University of South Florida
-  * Duties included: Tagging issues
+  * Duties included: Creating and organizing online resources for k-12 instructors.
-  * Supervisor: Professor Git
+  * Supervisor: Dr. Luanna Prevost

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
+* Programming languages: R
-  * Sub-skill 2.2
+* Markup languages:
-  * Sub-skill 2.3
+  * Rmarkdown
-* Skill 3
+  * Quarto

 Publications
 ======